avarma7/Obesity-Exploration-Data-Visualization-Project/README.md

 # Question:
 How do obesity rates differ globally between countries and regionally within the United States?
 Many claim that physical activity and diet may be related to obesity.
 So, do factors such as the amount of physical activity and vegetable consumption have an association with obesity rates globally and within the United States?
+Are these trends, if any, globally and regionally within the United States, consistent with each other?

 # Datasets:
 Obesity Rates by Country: